fkart45/Project-Decisions-Workflow-Rules-Automation/README.md

-# Decisions Automation Projects
+# Decisions Automation/No-Code Projects

-Welcome to the **Decisions Automation Projects** repository!
+Welcome to the **Decisions Automation/No-Code Projects** repository!
 This repository contains various projects I have built using [Decisions](https://decisions.com/), a no-code automation and workflow platform.
 Each project demonstrates how to use Decisions to automate complex processes, manage rules, and create workflows without the need for traditional programming.

 ## 📚 Overview